 Like all things, we can overdo it on our use of essential oils in any way – orally, topically or otherwise.
 It’s important to remember that a little goes a long way, especially with ingesting essential oils.
 Many aromatherapist schools, both locally and online, train and certify students in the safe practice of internal essential oil use.

 Here’s what really throws me for a loop: People continue to speak out against internal use of essential oils despite scientific studies to the contrary and in direct opposition to the Food and Drug Administration (FDA).
-That’s right, the FDA says essential oils are safe for human consumption.
+That’s right, the FDA says that many essential oils are safe for human consumption.
 In fact, the FDA has clearly delineated which oils are safe and which are not.
 For the exhaustive FDA-approved list of Generally Recognized As Safe (GRAS) oils that you can check out here.2

 Essential Oils: Dos and Don’ts of Internal Use